Here’s how to watch Game 1 of the World Series 2017 on television and live stream

 Which network will it be aired on?

-FOX will be showing each and every game of the World Series.
+Fox will be showing each and every game of the World Series.

 Can I watch it if I don’t have cable?

-Sure, and you don’t even have to head down to a bar either.
+Sure, and you don’t even have to head down to a bar, either.
 This year, Major League Baseball has partnered with YouTube TV, a subscription-based channel, in order to promote and air the World Series.
-FOX will be available via YouTube TV which costs $35 per month.
+Fox will be available via YouTube TV, which costs $35 per month.

 But can I watch it for free?

-Fortunately for baseball fans, YouTube TV has a 14-day free trial, more than enough time to fit in the whole series should it go the distance and finish on November 2 with a Game 7.
+Fortunately for baseball fans, YouTube TV has a 14-day free trial, more than enough time to fit in the whole Series should it go the distance and finish on November 2 with a Game 7.

 And, finally, when are the other games?